arkanelinux/docs.arkanelinux.org/docs/arkanelinux.md

 - Rebuild of `gnome-software` with packagekit support
 - `/home` Btrfs subvolume
 - systemd-boot bootloader
-- Swapfile configured in /var

 ## Arkdep variant configuration

 Arkdep images mostly grab the above mentioned configuration with the exclusion of the packagekit plugin, since the system is immutable and managed by Arkdep there is no reason to include it.

-The following changes are applied to the filesystem;
+The following changes are applied to the filesystem through symlinking;

 - `/opt` is symlinked to `/var/opt`
 - `/srv` is symlinked to `/var/srv`
-- `/root` is symlinked to `/var/roothome`
 - `/usr/local` is symlinked to `/var/usrlocal`
 - `/usr/lib/locale` is symlinked to `/var/usrliblocale`
 - `/etc/NetworkManager/system-connections` is symlinked to `/var/nm-system-connections`

+The following changes are applied through subvolumes;

+- `/root` is a subvolume located at `/arkdep/shared/root`
+- `/home` is a subvolume located at `/arkdep/shared/home`
+- `/var/lib/flatpak` is a subvolume located at `/arkdep/shared/flatpak`

 And the following changes in software and configuration;